Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Pix'appeal?

-I love the isometric style as each room looks superb using a strong palette which is nothing you would expect a wizard's lair to look like.
-But, it works.
-The characters look amazing with incredible detail and the Mummys are the best - but I also love the Skeletons with their scythe!
-Sadly, animations are fine but should have been better, especially for walking.
+I love the isometric style as each room looks superb using a strong palette, which is nothing you would expect a wizard's lair to look like.
+But it works.
+The characters look amazing with incredible detail, and the Mummies are the best - but I also love the Skeletons with their scythes!
+Sadly, animations are fine, but they should have been better, especially for walking.
 Oh, the battles are nothing more than a sword slap in the face!

 Bangin' Beats?